 Refer to the "Jumper Settings" section in this chapter for settings relevant to the LCD panel.

-Configure the LCD panel in the Chipset menu of the BIOS.
+Configure the LCD panel in the Advanced Chipset Features submenu of the BIOS.
 Refer to chapter 3 for more information.

 LVDS LCD Panel Connector